nomad-software/nomad.uk.net/markdown/articles/hidden-treasure-in-the-d-standard-library.md

 This is an extremely handy [mixin template](/articles/templates-in-d-explained.html) for injecting code into a class or struct to make it behave like another type.
 Doing this manually is quite time consuming and involves a lot of [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading), whereas `Proxy` is a simple one liner that enables lots of automatic functionality.

-Here’s an example where i make the struct `Foo` behave as an integral type.
+Here’s an example where I make the struct `Foo` behave as an integral type.

 <script src="https://gist.github.com/nomad-software/d290b376d2e08462a6493d5e2557dff2.js"></script>